H O M E P A G E

 This page covers news and information from the Riddlesdown Collegiate.
 Some residents will have previously known the School, by the name of Riddlesdown High School.
 The School changed its name in September 2009.
 The Collegiate is now broken down into four Colleges of about 400 pupils each, plus a Creative and Performing Arts College and a 6th Form College.

-This Collegiate is now the largest secondary school within the London Borough of Croydon, with nearly 2,000 students attending it and about 200 staff.
+This Collegiate is now the largest secondary school within the London Borough of Croydon, with about 2,070 students attending it and 200 staff.
 Our Chairman Brian Longman, is the RRA Riddlesdown Collegiate Liaison Officer.
-Brian (as well as some other committee members) have a lot of contact with the Collegiate Principal, Dr Parimal Bhatt and the Chief Executive of the Collegiate Trust; Mr Soumick Dey and we liaise with them on a regular basis.
+Brian (as well as some other committee members) have a lot of contact with the Collegiate Principal, and the Chief Executive of the Collegiate Trust; Mr Soumick Dey and we liaise with them on a regular basis.

 If any local resident(s) have concerns about the behaviour of students entering and leaving the Collegiate, litter, or large events that the School hold, or indeed praise for the Collegiate students and staff, then please feel free to contact us, via our e-mail address Riddlesdownresidents@gmail.com